-- 127. Under the changing climatic conditions of the Bakhtegan Basin vital, and scarce, water and soil resources have experienced measurable quantitative changes in recent years.
-Natural resources in the basin are now suffering directly from the impacts of climate change, with other socio-stresses (e.g., population growth, urban expansion, etc.)..
+- 128. Under the changing climatic conditions of the Bakhtegan Basin vital, and scarce, water and soil resources have experienced measurable quantitative changes in recent years.
+Natural resources in the basin are now suffering directly from the impacts of climate change, along with associated environmental, social and economic pressures on the natural environment (e.g., deforestation, over extraction of water; population growth and urban expansion, increasing demand for food production).
 The only realistic solution is to implement an integrated watershed management approach which involves practices including rehabilitation of vegetation cover in forests and rangelands and protecting natural resources.
-By implementing such practices widely over time this will help facilitate a much need situation of wise resource management.
+By implementing such practices widely over time this will help facilitate a much needed situation of wise resource management.
 For long term success, it is essential to not simply see rehabilitation activities as the solitary and final task.
 An integrated and participatory approach is required to ensure sustainable management.
 This approach involves a two-way process involving sharing technical and scientific considerations with local people and listening to and incorporating their needs, knowledge and experiences into planning, policymaking and implementation of agreed solutions.
-Without such an approach, land degradation and desertification will continue unabated, aggravated by climate change, with continuing long-term environmental, social and economic costs. - 128.
-Our objectives at this output are to 1) prioritize desired ecosystem services for better adaptation with climate chage; 2) determine objectives with stakeholders; 3) set stocking rates, criteria for livestock movement among pastures, and vegetation treatments to reduce previous adverse impact on rangeland; and 4) support implementation of agreed physical and non-phisical intervention in selected rangeland areas 5) select monitoring techniques that would inform decision making. - 129.
+Without such an approach, land degradation and desertification will continue unabated, aggravated by climate change, with continuing long-term environmental, social and economic costs. - 129.
+The objectives for this Output are to 1) prioritize desired ecosystem services for better adaptation to climate change; 2) determine objectives with stakeholders; 3) set stocking rates, criteria for livestock movement among pastures, and vegetation treatments to reduce adverse impacts on rangeland; 4) support implementation of agreed physical and non-physical interventions in selected rangeland areas 5) select and implement monitoring techniques that would inform decision making. - 130.
 This Output will build on the success of other relevant projects elsewhere in Iran and within the basin.
-These projects have inolved successful implementation of watershed management practices using participatory approaches in East and West Azerbaijan, Khouzestan, Golestan, Kordistan, Markazi, Isfahan, Booshehr, Sistan and Baloochestan, Hormozgan, Fars, Yazd, Kermanshah, south Khorasan and elsewhere.
-They have been funded through national budgets under MOJA and through international projects in partnership with MOJA involving FAO, GEF, UNDP and JICA.
-Specifically, this Output will involve engagement with rural communitites from the Chahmahaki, Temshouli, and Tang-e-hana villages in Bakhtegan1 county and Koushk and JahanAbad villages in Bakhtegan 2 county (Zone 4), Bakian, Palangari, Khaniman, Hajiabad, Moradkhani, Chamriz and Chamchenar villages in Marvdasht and Kamfirouz (Zone 1), Dochahi and Nayris in Nayriz (Zone 4), Zino village in Estahban (Zone 4), Bolaghi village in Pasargad (Zone1) and Charghalat and Kenare villages in Arsanjan (Zone 1), to implement physical solutions and management practices to reduce soil erosion and increase the vegetation cover in forest and rangeland areas of the Bakhtegan Basin. - 130.
-Based on the current situation in the four different Zones, the defined activities will be focused principally in Zones 1 and 4.
-Zone 1 encompasses the Kor and Sivand sub-basins, and was traditionally a rangeland and forest area with seasonal grazing by nomads and rural people.
-A major issue now is the encroachment of agricultural activities into the rangelands and forest areas.
-Zone 4 encompasses the land surrounding the Bakhtegan-Tashk lakes which are now severely affected by soil salinization and desertification.
-The focus in Zone 4 will therefore be on achieving significant risk reductions terms of in soil erosion, drought control in rangelands and forest areas and combating desertification.
-Project work in Zone 4 will have a strong emphasis on combating desertification using best management activities aimed at achieving significant reductions in surface water runoff, increasing recharge to the aquifers and increasing vegetative cover.
+These projects have involved successful implementation of watershed management practices using participatory approaches in East and West Azerbaijan, Khouzestan, Golestan, Kordistan, Markazi, Isfahan, Booshehr, Sistan and Baloochestan, Hormozgan, Fars,